Knowledge Hub

 Liquidation preferences

-A consequence of valuation caps may be to allow SAFE or convertible note holders greater protection in a liquidation scenario (liquidation or sale) as the holders would have an original issue price equal to the price per share that the subsequent investors paid, rather than an original issue price equal to the actual price per share paid as a result of the valuation cap.
+A consequence of valuation caps may be to allow SAFE or CLN holders greater protection in a liquidation scenario (liquidation or sale) as the holders would have an original issue price equal to the price per share that the subsequent investors paid, rather than an original issue price equal to the actual price per share paid as a result of the valuation cap.

 Summary